Jet-induced jammed states of granular jet impacts: Rheology of Granular Jets for the frictionless case

 \subsubsection{The asymptotic divergence of the shear stress}

 Let us discuss the asymptotic divergence of the shear stress:

-with an exponent $\beta_s$.
-By using the divergence of the pressure (\ref{eos2}) and the power-law friction $\mu^* \propto I_s ^{\beta}$, we obtain the constitutive equation for $\sigma_{xy}$
+with an exponent $\beta_{\rm s}$.
+By using the divergence of the pressure (\ref{eos2}) and the power-law friction $\mu^* \propto I_{\rm s} ^{\beta}$, we obtain the constitutive equation for $\sigma_{xy}$

 which is checked independently against the numerical data (Fig. \ref{shear_div}).
-The exponent is estimated to be $\beta_s = (1 - \beta /2)\alpha_s \simeq 0.96$.
+The exponent is estimated to be $\beta_{\rm s} = (1 - \beta /2)\alpha_{\rm s} \simeq 0.96$.
+We also plot $\log_{10} |\phi_{\rm s} - \phi| \ {\rm vs}\ \log_{10} |-\sigma_{xy}/mD_{xy}^2|$ with obtained $\phi_{\rm s}$ and the slope $-\beta_{\rm s}$ in the inset of Fig. \ref{shear_div}.
+The numerical data for large $\phi$ are deviated from the theoretical curve, due to the small shear stress and shear rate at $y \simeq 0$.
 Because we use the power-law friction $\beta > 0$, the divergence of shear stress may be slightly weaker than that of $P$.
-Here, Bagnold's scaling is still satisfied even in the vicinity of the ``jammed" density, which is contrast to the actual jamming transition \cite{liu_nagel, OH1, Teitel, OHL, hatano_jam,OH2, OH3, garcia, losert,OH4,Teitel0,tighe,nord,hatano_jam1}.
+Here, Bagnold's scaling is still satisfied even in the vicinity of the ``jammed" density, which is in contrast to the actual jamming transition \cite{liu_nagel, OH1, Teitel, OHL, hatano_jam,OH2, OH3, garcia, losert,OH4,Teitel0,tighe,nord,hatano_jam1}.